zephyrproject-rtos/zephyr/doc/platform/platform.rst

 Supported Platforms
 ###################

-The |codename| supports the platform configurations listed in the table below.
+The Zephyr Kernel supports the platform configurations listed in the table below.
 An application can use a platform configuration as is, or it can customize a platform configuration by changing its default kernel configuration settings.